Connect Students with Other Readers

 ELL-friendly reading program gives students support, independence

-Bottom line: This is a good specialized program for small-group instruction, especially for ELLs, with a great teacher dashboard and a pedagogical approach informed by research.
+Bottom Line: This is a good specialized program for small-group instruction, especially for ELLs, with a great teacher dashboard and a pedagogical approach informed by research.

 Lexia Core5 Reading

-Interactive reading program promotes targeted, individualized growth
+Blended reading program offers individualized growth

 Raz-Kids